 Finally I must say: It is not true that climbing vines damage your bricks.
 They attach to the surface by sending out little sucker pads that do not penetrate into the brickwork, and they also wind around each other.
 If you cut a section so that it dies, the suckers dehydrate and break off.
 You may have to scrape or scrub the remaining the plant matter off the surface, which is maintenance work, but it’s not damaging the pointing or whatever.
 Moreover, the vines help shade your home so that it’s cooler.
 They also give wild birds a welcome place to hang out, and berries and insects to eat.
 Finally, they just look nice.
 Stately, even.

-If you’ve been to this blog at least once before, you’ve probably seen photos of my green driveway.
-And yet every year, just like before I put it in, some contractor dude who’s thinking “that ain’t right!” drops by with a card to “fix” it.
+And yet each year (just like before I put it in), some contractor dude drops by with a card to “fix” it.
 (I can’t blame him for pounding the pavement looking for clients, but still…).
+Sometimes he jots a quote on the back as to how much it would cost me to rip out my green driveway and put down some blacktop asphalt driveway.

-Sometimes he even jots a quote on the back as to how much it would cost me to rip out my green driveway and put down some blacktop asphalt driveway.
-You know, my green driveway cost a little more than what he’s quoting, because it was kinda fancy underneath, but I won’t have to “repair” the crack every five years like he wants me to.
+You know, my green driveway cost a little more than what he’s quoting, because it was kinda fancy underneath, but I never will have to “repair” crack every five years ever again.
 No, thank you.

-I used to have an asphalt driveway.
+Because I used to have an asphalt driveway.
 About the only thing you can do on an asphalt or concrete driveway that you can’t do on mine is play basketball.
 And maybe make chalk drawings, but you know, the sidewalk’s right there, so that’s no biggie.

-See, for a long time I had cracks in the driveway where plants would grow.
-That’s why they’d wanna repair it.
+When I had asphalt, I had cracks in the driveway where plants would grow.
+(That’s why they’d wanna repair it.)
 But why would I let that crack bother me?
 Water percolating into the soil and being taken up by plants actually cools the air through transpiration.

 “But frost heaves!” – it’s a driveway, not a highway; a little bump from a crack is not a problem.

 “But bigger cracks!”
 More plants!
+There’s an aesthetic appeal to broken pavement, you know!

 Why would I want black top + hot sun make my driveway and home hotter, rather than something cooling it down?